amitspudkey/Character_Replace/README.md

 Its primary usage is to replace the delimitation of a csv, assuming all strings are quoted.

 To use
-    Select file in using popup window
+    Select file in using popup

     Select file out using popup window

     Select a character for replacement

     Select a replacement character